 Massimo Lipari

-1085, ave du Docteur-Penfield
+1085, av. du Docteur-Penfield

-H3A 1A7
+Montréal (Québec) H3A 1A7

 Canada

 Most of my work falls under the label of corpus phonetics, but touches on a broad set of topics.
 These include the dynamics of speech, language variation and change, the mapping between articulation and acoustics, and the phonetic/phonology interface.
-Here are my main ongoing projects:

 In a previous life, I studied a bit of semantics, philosophy of language, and logic, and I have some experience teaching these topics as well.